-Simplify your life – or at least your dinner-making – with this Instant Pot Spaghetti and Meatballs One-Pot Meal!
-If you haven’t made spaghetti and meatballs in the Instant Pot yet – you’re missing out!
-This Instant Pot Spaghetti and Meatballs recipe includes instructions on how to easily make a simple yet flavourful low FODMAP spaghetti sauce and meatballs from scratch and then cook them along with brown rice noodles to create this classic Italian dish all in one pot.
+Simplify your life - or at least your dinner-making - with this low FODMAP Instant Pot Spaghetti and Meatballs One-Pot Meal!
+If you haven't made spaghetti and meatballs in the Instant Pot yet - you're missing out!
+This low FODMAP Instant Pot Spaghetti and Meatballs recipe includes instructions on how to easily make a simple yet flavorful low FODMAP spaghetti sauce and meatballs from scratch and then cook them along with brown rice noodles to create this classic Italian dish all in one pot.
 Or, if you eat strictly Paleo or are doing a Whole30, you can leave out the brown rice noodles and serve the sauce and meatballs over a Paleo/Whole30 compliant starch option.
 You will never look at the Instant Pot the same way again after making this recipe!

 Until a few months ago, I hadn't had much luck with cooking pasta in the Instant Pot.
 Prior to my Paleo, low FODMAP eating days, I had made a fettuccine alfredo recipe in the Instant Pot, got the dreaded BURN error (dun dun DUN!) and did not revisit pasta again for years.
 I didn't think it could be successfully done due to pasta being so starchy and didn't see the point in pressure cooking it anyway.

 A few months ago, I discovered these amazing brown rice noodles at the grocery store.
 I recalled reading that brown rice is one of the more nutrient-rich grain options.
 Even though these brown rice noodles were a bit more expensive than conventional gluten-free pasta options, I decided to give them a try.